CharlesStover/reactn/README.md

 ###### useDispatch(Function, keyof State)

-`useDispatch(f, 'property')` allows you to define your global property reducer inline.
+`useDispatch(f, "property")` allows you to define your global property reducer inline.
 A property reducer changes only one property of the global state, which can greatly simplify your reducer logic.